Kaaiian/can_machine_learning_find_extraordinary_materials/README.md

 # Can machine learning find extraordinary materials
-A repository with machine vision code to explore "extrapolation" to extraordinary materials properties using machine learning.
+A repository with code to explore "extrapolation" to extraordinary materials properties using machine learning.

 ## Install dependencies via anaconda: